kgisl/pythonFDP/lab/InsertSortTDD.md

 ## 0 Create a sorted list containing numbers from 0 to 6.
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - Take the 3rd element and the last element and multiply them.
 Write code that does this and prints the actual value of the multiplication.
- - Write a python Create a list containing numbers 0 through 6.
+ - Write a python program to create a list containing numbers 0 through 6.
 The first 3 elements must be in sorted in ascending order.
 The last 3 elements must be unsorted.
-	 - example: `[4, 5, 6, 0, 2, 1, 3]`
+	 - example: `[4, 5, 6, 0, 2, 1, 3]`or `[4, 5, 6, 1, 3, 2, 0]`

 ## 1 Insert the `element  3.5` into the sorted list at index 4
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values